presidentbeef/presidentbeef.github.com/_posts/2024-03-12-dragonruby-deploying-on-android.markdown

 On your Android device setup developer options, enable [USB debug mode](https://developer.android.com/studio/debug/dev-options), and plug your device into your computer.

+On Linux, you may need to figure out permissions.
+[Here's a post with instructions](https://www.janosgyerik.com/adding-udev-rules-for-usb-debugging-android-devices/) that worked for me.

 ### Getting adb

-The `adb` tool can be downloaded as part of the SDK Platform tools here: https://developer.android.com/tools/releases/platform-tools#downloads.html
+The `adb` tool can be downloaded as part of the [SDK Platform tools here.](https://developer.android.com/tools/releases/platform-tools#downloads.html)

 ### Install the APK